Feature Writing for Journalists

 Journalists and writers looking to enhance their writing skills.

 "The course was conducted in a relaxed and unintjmidating way.
 There was no pressure or haste with plenty of space for discussion.
 The atmosphere was inclusive and intimate."

-After 37 years working in local newspapers, ending up as editor of four titles, I became an associate lecturer at LCC in January, 2012, teaching InDesign, effective writing and subbing for first year BA journalism and BAJ sports students.
+After 37 years working in local newspapers, ending up as editor of four titles, I became an associate lecturer at LCC in January, 2012, teaching InDesign, effective writing and subbing for first year BA journalism students.

 I hold a professional qualification in journalism and fashion writing.